ros-industrial-consortium/roadmapping/RoadmappingDocument.md

 #### Path Planning

 The path planning subtopic is a cross-cutting and high priority need for the ROS-Industrial community.
-Although the broader ROS community continues to focus significant efforts in this area, many of the problems that are of interest to researchers and "field" roboticists involved operation in high unstructured domains.
+Although the broader ROS community continues to focus significant efforts in this area, many of the problems that are of interest to researchers and "field" roboticists involve operation in highly unstructured domains.
 These environments are characterized by clutter, uncertainty, and lack of _a priori_ knowledge.
-Most industrial applications are afforded more structure such as conveyors, fixturing, and static cells.
-Thus, industrial user expect higher performance as measured by cycle time, reliability, and determinism, at the expense of ability to accomodate greater uncertainty in the environment.
+Most industrial applications are afforded more structure such as conveyors, fixturing, and static workcells.
+Thus, industrial users expect higher performance as measured by cycle time, reliability, and determinism, at the expense of ability to accomodate greater uncertainty in the environment.

 ##### Alternatives
 There are many competing alternatives for articulated arm path planning that include:

-* [MoveIt!](http://moveit.ros.org): The MoveIt! framework is really a higher level construct that provides the facilities for various path planning codes.
+* [MoveIt!](http://moveit.ros.org): The MoveIt! framework is actually a higher level construct that provides the facilities for various path planning codes.
 * [OPML](http://ompl.kavrakilab.org): OMPL is library of sampling-based planners that are the defaults for ROS.
 * [SBPL](http://wiki.ros.org/sbpl): The search-based planning library is a graph search framework.
-* [OpenRave](http://openrave.org): OpenRave is a full environment for planning and simulation and other planners may be used as plug-ins.
+* [OpenRave](http://openrave.org): OpenRave is a full environment for planning and simulation including a plug-in architecture for other codes.
 * [CHOMP](http://wiki.ros.org/chomp_motion_planner): Optimization based planners.
 * [Orocos/KDL](http://www.orocos.org/kdl): Orocos is a larger framework for robot control including state estimation and realtime components.
 KLDL provides kinematics solvers including trajectory planners.